 44. Ride bikes

 Biking is a fun, eco-friendly way for everyone to experience the outdoors.
-Whether your family lives in the countryside, the big city or somewhere in the middle, biking can be done anywhere.
-You can schedule in family bike rides on a weekly or bi-weekly basis.
-It’s a great exercise to improve all ages health and it is a great way for kids to learn their way around your local area and about road safety.
+Whether your family lives in the countryside, the big city, or somewhere in the middle, biking can be done anywhere.
+You can schedule family bike rides on a weekly or bi-weekly basis.
+It’s a great exercise to improve all age’s health and it is a great way for kids to learn their way around your local area and about road safety.
 Remember to enforce the safety cautions like the main one – WEAR A HELMET!!
-Other safely clothing is a bonus but just don’t forget the helmet
+Other safe clothing is a bonus but just don’t forget the helmet

 45. Walk dogs

 If you have a dog, make it a family activity once or twice (or maybe more) times a week to go out and walk the dog.
 It’s an activity that has to be done so why not double it up as quality time with the family whilst getting some fresh air.